russell-archer/StoreHelper/README.md

 See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the StoreKit1 in iOS 14 and lower.

-> This app requires StoreKit2, Swift 5.5, Xcode 13 and iOS 15.
-> See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the original StoreKit1 in iOS 14 and lower.

 # Source Code
 See [StoreHelperDemo on GitHub](https://github.com/russell-archer/StoreHelper) for source code.